June 25, 2025

 Premature birth, which decreases a child’s chance of survival, is common for those living in poverty.
 In fact, studies have shown that early preterm births happen more often for mothers living in countries with higher poverty rates.

 If a child survives birth, the fight for life continues.
-According to recent data, one in 27 children in 2022 died before reaching the age of 5.
-Leading causes of these deaths were preventable diseases like pneumonia, which are common occurrences for little ones living in poverty.
+Approximately one in 27 children around the world in 2022 died before their fifth birthday.
+Leading causes of these deaths were preventable diseases like pneumonia and diarrhea, which are common occurrences for little ones living in poverty.

 Growing up in poverty also increases the physical and emotional stress in a child’s life.
 For example, children may constantly suffer from fear or anxiety over when they’ll receive their next meal.
 Or they may suffer physical abuse or exploitation, such as child labor.